Belmont - Gumdale

 Belmont - Gumdale is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Belmont - Gumdale, as per the latest Census, consisted of 93.2% houses and 6.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Brisbane metro had 85.0% houses and 15.1% other dwellings.
-Home ownership in Belmont - Gumdale was at 41.0%, with the rest either mortgaged (44.6%) or rented (14.5%).
-The median monthly mortgage repayment was $2,268, higher than Brisbane metro's average of $1,950.
-The median weekly rent figure was recorded as $450, compared to Brisbane metro's $405.
-Nationally, Belmont - Gumdale's mortgage repayments were significantly higher at $2,268, while rents were substantially above the national figure of $375.
+The dwelling structure in Belmont - Gumdale, as per the latest Census, consisted of 93.2% houses and 6.9% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+This is compared to Brisbane's metropolitan area which had 73.5% houses and 26.5% other dwellings.
+Home ownership in Belmont - Gumdale was at 41.0%, with mortgaged properties at 44.6% and rented ones at 14.5%.
+The median monthly mortgage repayment in the area was $2,268, higher than Brisbane's metropolitan average of $1,863.
+The median weekly rent figure for Belmont - Gumdale was recorded as $450, compared to Brisbane's metropolitan average of $380.
+Nationally, Belmont - Gumdale's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing